GENTLEWIL/Yuyang_FinTech/README.md

 3. Review the investment advice generated based on your input.

 ## Contact
-If you have any questions or feedback, please reach out to [681334yd@eur.nl].
+If you have any questions, please reach out to [681334yd@eur.nl].